 Point out patterns on the ground, in the stripes of your child’s shirt, in the way the trees line the sidewalk.
-You can even make a verbal game by saying, “Apple, banana, orange, apple banana, orange, apple…?” and have them answer the next piece of the pattern.
+You can even make a verbal game by saying, “Apple, banana, orange, apple, banana, orange, apple…?” and have him answer the next piece of the pattern.

 3. Count numbers out loud

 Counting in order may feel like memorizing a string of numbers that don’t make sense.
 Still, kids need to learn the names of numbers and what they mean, and one of the easiest ways to do this is to count out loud.

 You can fill your entire day counting numbers.
 Count how many…